 MINI Clubman review - Interior, design and technology

-Unique inside and out, the Clubman still offers something different to the norm but without the compromise
+Unique inside and out, the Clubman still offers something different to the norm

 From the A-pillars forward, the Clubman is identical to the five-door hatchback on which it's based.
 From that point backwards, the love-it-or-hate-it shooting brake body style is unique.
 It looks like an estate but proportionally it’s the size of a hatchback and is designed to look far more mainstream than the old Clubman model with its rear-hinged ‘club door’ on one side of the car.